-Experienced Ohio Employment Attorney Fighting Wage & Hour Overtime Violations Statewide
+Experienced Ohio Employment Attorneys Fighting Wage & Hour Overtime Violations Statewide

 How do companies violate overtime laws in Ohio?

 Employers neglect or fail to pay overtime for many reasons.
 Some of the most common reasons are:

 - Employees are misclassified as exempt from overtime

 - Companies do not keep track of employee work hours correctly